 The process of obtaining marketing approval for our product candidates in the United States, the European Union, and other countries is expensive and may take many years, if approval is obtained at all.
 Changes in marketing approval policies during the development period, changes in or the enactment of additional statutes or regulations, or changes in regulatory review for each submitted product application, may cause delays in the approval or rejection of an application.
 Regulatory authorities may also be delayed in completing their review of any marketing applications submitted by us or our partners.
-By example, due to the ongoing COVID-19 pandemic, regulatory authorities may not be able to complete the pre-approval inspections that are required for approval of a marketing application.
 Regulatory authorities have substantial discretion in the approval process and may refuse to accept any application, may decide that our data are insufficient for approval, may require additional preclinical, clinical, or other studies and may not complete their review in a timely manner.
 Further, any marketing approval we ultimately obtain may be for only limited indications or be subject to stringent labeling or other restrictions or post-approval commitments that render the approved product not commercially viable.

-If we experience delays in obtaining marketing approval for any of our product candidates in the United States, the European Union, or other countries, the commercial prospects of our other product candidates may be harmed and our ability to generate revenues will be materially impaired.
+Our partner, CSL Behring, is currently pursuing the approval of etranacogene dezaparvovec for which marketing authorization applications are currently under review in the United States and European Union.
+If CSL Behring experiences delays in obtaining marketing approval in the United States, the European Union, or other countries, the commercial prospects of etranacogene dezaparvovec and our ability to achieve contractual milestone payments and royalties on net sales may be harmed and our ability to generate revenues might be materially impaired.